Gun-type fission weapon: Little Boy

-Although in Little Boy 132 lb of 80%-grade U-235 was used (hence 106 lb), the minimum is about 44 to 55 pounds (20 to 25 kg), versus 33 lb for the implosion method.
+Although in Little Boy 132 lb of 80%-grade 235U was used (hence 106 lb), the minimum is about 44 to 55 pounds (20 to 25 kg), versus 33 lb for the implosion method.

 Little Boy's target subcritical mass was enclosed in a neutron reflector made of tungsten carbide (WC).
 The presence of a neutron reflector reduced neutron losses during the chain reaction, and so reduced the quantity of uranium fuel needed.
 A more effective reflector material would be metallic beryllium, but this was not known until the postwar years when Ted Taylor developed an implosion design known as "Scorpion".

-The scientists who designed the "Little Boy" weapon were confident enough of its success that they did not field-test a design before using it in war (though scientists such as Louis Slotin did perform non-destructive tests with sub-critical assemblies, dangerous experiments nicknamed tickling the dragon's tail).
+The scientists who designed the "Little Boy" weapon were confident enough of its success that they did not field-test a design before using it in war (though scientists such as Louis Slotin did perform non-destructive tests with sub-critical assemblies, dangerous experiments nicknamed "tickling the dragon's tail").
 In any event, it could not be tested before being deployed, as there was only sufficient U-235 available for one device.
 Even though the design was never proof-tested, there was thought to be no risk of the device being captured by an enemy if it malfunctioned.

-Even a "fizzle" would have completely disintegrated the device, while the multiple redundancies built into the "Little Boy" design meant there was negligible if any potential for the device to strike the ground without detonating at all.
+Even a "fizzle" would have completely disintegrated the device, while the multiple redundancies built into the "Little Boy" design meant there was negligible, if any, potential for the device to strike the ground without detonating at all.

 For a quick start of the chain reaction at the right moment a neutron trigger/initiator is used.
 An initiator is not strictly necessary for an effective gun design, as long as the design uses "target capture" (in essence, ensuring that the two subcritical masses, once fired together, cannot come apart until they explode).
 Considering the 70 spontaneous fissions per second, this only causes a delay of a few times 1/70 second, which in this case does not matter.
 Initiators were only added to Little Boy late in its design.